Complications of pregnancy: Peripartum cardiomyopathy

 Peripartum cardiomyopathy is a heart failure caused by a decrease in left ventricular ejection fraction (LVEF) to <45%, which occurs towards the end of pregnancy or a few months postpartum.
 Symptoms include shortness of breath in various positions and/or with exertion, fatigue, pedal edema, and chest tightness.
 Risk factors associated with the development of this complication include maternal age over 30 years, multi-gestational pregnancy, family history of cardiomyopathy, previous diagnosis of cardiomyopathy, pre-eclampsia, hypertension, and African ancestry.
-The pathogenesis of peripartum cardiomyopathy is not yet known, however, it is suggested that multifactorial potential causes could include autoimmune processes, viral myocarditis, nutritional deficiencies, and maximal cardiovascular changes, which increase cardiac preload.
+The pathogenesis of peripartum cardiomyopathy is not yet known; however, it is suggested that multifactorial potential causes could include autoimmune processes, viral myocarditis, nutritional deficiencies, and maximal cardiovascular changes, which increase cardiac preload.
 Peripartum cardiomyopathy can lead to many complications such as cardiopulmonary arrest, pulmonary edema, thromboembolisms, brain injury, and death.
-Treatment of this condition is very similar to treatment of non-gravid heart failure patients, however, the safety of the fetus must be prioritized.
+Treatment of this condition is very similar to treatment of non-gravid heart failure patients; however, the safety of the fetus must be prioritized.
 For example, for anticoagulation due to increased risk for thromboembolism, low molecular weight heparin, which is safe for use during pregnancy, is used instead of warfarin, which crosses the placenta.

 Hypothyroidism

 Hypothyroidism (commonly caused by Hashimoto's disease) is an autoimmune disease that affects the thyroid by causing low thyroid hormone levels.
 Symptoms of hypothyroidism can include low energy, cold intolerance, muscle cramps, constipation, and memory and concentration problems.
-It is diagnosed by the presence of elevated levels of thyroid stimulation hormone or TSH.
+It is diagnosed by the presence of elevated levels of thyroid-stimulating hormone or TSH.
 Patients with elevated TSH and decreased levels of free thyroxine or T4 are considered to have overt hypothyroidism.
 Those with elevated TSH and normal levels of free T4 are considered to have subclinical hypothyroidism.
 Risk factors for developing hypothyroidism during pregnancy include iodine deficiency, history of thyroid disease, visible goiter, hypothyroidism symptoms, family history of thyroid disease, history of type 1 diabetes or autoimmune conditions, and history of infertility or fetal loss.
 Various hormones during pregnancy affect the thyroid and increase thyroid hormone demand.
 For example, during pregnancy, there is increased urinary iodine excretion as well as increased thyroxine binding globulin and thyroid hormone degradation, which all increase thyroid hormone demands.
 This condition can have a profound effect on the mother and fetus during pregnancy.
 The infant may be seriously affected and have a variety of birth defects.
 Complications in the mother and fetus can include pre-eclampsia, anemia, miscarriage, low birth weight, stillbirth, congestive heart failure, impaired neurointellectual development, and, if severe, congenital iodine deficiency syndrome.
 This complication is treated by iodine supplementation, levothyroxine, which is a form of thyroid hormone replacement, and close monitoring of thyroid function.